 1. What COVID-19 Vaccine AstraZeneca is and what it is used for

-COVID-19 Vaccine AstraZeneca is a vaccine used to protect people aged 18 years and older against COVID-19.
+COVID-19 Vaccine AstraZeneca is given to adults aged 18 years and older.

 COVID-19 Vaccine AstraZeneca stimulates the body’s natural defences (immune system).
 It causes the body to produce its own protection (antibodies) against the virus.
 This will help to protect you against COVID-19 in the future.
 None of the ingredients in this vaccine can cause COVID-19.

-2. What you need to know before you receive COVID-19 Vaccine AstraZeneca
+2. What you need to know before you are given COVID-19 Vaccine AstraZeneca

 Do not have the vaccine: